opt-out-tools/opt-out/README.md

 - Think about synonyms in corpus dictionary -> dictionary.py
 - Add more tests with different unicode characters and when unicodes are near numbers -> normalize.py
 - Read more around re module and refactor escape\_ and replace\_ methods into one -> normalize.py
+- Why are own imports not working properly -> model.py